szyszy315/ec605-project-1/README.md

 attitude toward it with the help of google natural languague.Our customer will be some big companies which want the feedback of the events they holded and many start-up companies which don't much experience and need some data to help them grow faster.And we can also help people when they want don't know which event planning company is better.
+MVP
+A product that can get people's attitude toward an event. patent analysis
+Our patent should be some event planning companies which want feedback from people in order to improve themselves. technology selection i use tweepy api because it offers us a easy and quick access to tweets, from which i can get information i need.
+And google natural language api is also necessary since it can help analyze tweets.i used tweepy.search because it can filter tweets with keywords.